GregoireW/oidc-helper/README.md

 **Common options:**
 - `--provider <name>`: Use a specific provider from your config file (overrides default).
+- `--list-providers`: List all available OIDC providers from your config file.
+The default provider is marked with an asterisk (`*`).
 - `--daemon`: Run as a daemon to hold the token in memory (internal use only).
 - `--pipe <name>`: Named pipe/socket name for daemon communication (default: oidc-helper-pipe).
 - `--log <level>`: Set log level (`debug`, `info`, `warn`, `error`; default: `warn`).